Every back-end application needs to have a proper testing strategy in place to ensure the service adheres to its quality goals.

 Learn to pair program the fighter pilot way.

 I was lucky enough to get an advanced copy of John Sonmez’s latest book project The Complete Software Developer’s Career Guide — even though this post is a month after the public release.
-This book will come as no surprise for anyone who follows John since he’s been publishing every chapter as he writes it on his blog at Simple Programmer.

 GitHub is becoming the one-stop shop for developers looking to work on open-source and private projects.
 In an effort to improve its foothold within the developer community, the company has recently improved its code review functionality and launched a marketplace for 3rd party developers to integrate with GitHub.
 This makes it a good time to look at how to make the GitHub experience more amenable to code review.